yadavanuj1996/full-stack-web-development-notes/Airflow/README.md

 ## What is Airflow?
-Apache Airflow is an open source platform to programmatically author, schedule and monitor workflows. or Airflow is an orchestrator allowing you to execute your tasks at the right time in right way in right order.
+- Def 1: Apache Airflow is an open source platform to programmatically author, schedule and monitor workflows.
+- Def 2: Airflow is an orchestrator allowing you to execute your tasks at the right time in right way in right order.
 Airflow helps you interact with various tools so you can execute the taks in right manner.
+- Def 3: An orchestrator to deal with batch data pipelines programmatically by authoring, scheduling and monitoring them through a beautiful web UI.

 ### Benifits:
 - Data pipeline are dynamic